Phone: 480-699-1055 |

 A reverse mortgage turns your home’s equity into a payment to you, like an advance payment on your home equity.

-Generally speaking, you won’t have to pay back the money as long as you live in your home.
+You won’t have to pay back the money if you live in your home.
 That is to say, you won’t make any payments until you die or decide to move out.

 Reverse mortgages have many advantages.